ZidongChen25/Imitation_Policy_Minimal/README.md

-# Imitation Policy Minimal
+# 🧠 Imitation Policy Minimal

-Are you tired of constantly switching between multiple code files, original papers, and tutorials?
+Are you tired of constantly switching between code files, papers, and tutorials?
-Frustrated by installing countless dependencies—only to run into conflicts—when all you want is to run simple demos and learn from the code?
+Frustrated by endless dependency installations and environment conflicts—when all you want is to run simple demos and learn from the code?

-Imitation Policy Minimal is a minimal and educational implementation of imitation learning based policies for embodied AI.
+**Imitation Policy Minimal** is a clean, educational implementation of imitation learning-based policies for embodied AI.
-This project integrates both Diffusion Policy and Flow Matching for simple control tasks like Pendulum-v1.
+This project integrates both **Diffusion Policy** and **Flow Matching** for simple control tasks like `Pendulum-v1`.

 ---